Royleezh/Royleezh.github.io/index.md

 ---

 ## News and Updates
+- **Aug 2025: **Honored to be advised by Professor [Juliang Tao](https://search.asu.edu/profile/3333500) at ASU on my summer research about bio-inspired self-burrowing robots.
 - **Jun 2025：**Finished my undergraduate capstone course.
 - **Mar 2025：**Honored and excited to be admitted to the MS program in Civil and Environmental Engineering department at UW, Seattle!🎉
 - **Feb 2025：**Very excited to get MS offer from Civil and Environmental Engineering department at UC, Berkeley!🎉